 Wouldn’t it be great if you could buy Darn Tough Hiker Boot Socks with Insect Shield to protect yourself against Lyme disease-carrying ticks?
 Unfortunately, you can’t, but you can take matters into your own hands and send your socks out to be treated with Insect Shield.
 That’s what I do each spring at the start of hiking season.

 What’s the one place where Lyme disease-carrying ticks have unfettered access to your skin.
 Your feet and shins, of course.
 While you can wear long pants, they still won’t protect your shins, calves, ankles, or feet, particularly if you wear trail runners or hiking shoes for hiking.

 A better solution is to treat your socks with Permethrin, the active ingredient in Insect Shield.
 Used by the US Military, Permethrin is an insecticide that bonds to the fabric of your clothing, killing insects that land on it, including ticks and mosquitos.
 While you can apply Sawyer Permethrin to your clothing by yourself, it only lasts for 3 washes.
 The advantage of the Insect Shield Treatment is that it will last for 70 washes, which is particularly good for garments that you get wet nearly every day on the trail, like socks, in stream-crossings or rain.

 The Insect Shield Treatment is already used on many of the hiking clothes I wear including:

 - Outdoor Research Bugout Brim Hat

 - Insect Shield Buff

-As far as I’m concerned, the most dangerous animal on the Appalachian Trail or any other hiking trail is a Lyme-disease carrying tick.
+As far as I’m concerned, the most dangerous animal on any other hiking trail is a Lyme-disease carrying tick.
 I’m willing to take great precautions to avoid contracting Lyme disease, and sending my socks out for an Insect Shield treatment is a necessary precaution in my mind.